Kizari/Flagrum/docs/changelog/Flagrum-1.1.13.md

 _Released 20 April 2022_

 ### Changes

-- A link is now displayed at the top of the file preview window showing the location of the EARC that file is located in on disk.
+- A link is now displayed at the top of the file preview window showing the location of the EARC that file is
+  located in on disk.
 Clicking this link will open that folder in explorer
 - Material locations are now displayed in the preview window for each mesh when selecting a gmdl.gfxbin file
-- Environment Exporter/Importer has been updated to setup nodes for UV scaling (will require a full export and import to apply)
+- Environment Exporter/Importer has been updated to set up nodes for UV scaling
+  (will require a full export and import to apply)

 ### Bug Fixes